norbik2004/pygame_saper/README.md

-LEFT CLICK TO PRESS TILE, RIGHT CLICK TO PLACE FLAG the board you start with, its allways randomly generated
+LEFT CLICK TO PRESS TILE, RIGHT CLICK TO PLACE FLAG <br>
+the board you start with, its allways randomly generated